vinsri-dev/spark-jsonparser-connector/README.md

 inputDF.createOrReplaceTempView("Students")
 ```

-## Expanding all Json Fields and Not Consider Json Hierarchy in Output Column Names
+## Expanding all Json Fields Not Consider Json Hierarchy in Output Column Names and not Expand Sports

 ![screenshot](screenshots/SimpleJson/1.png)